neekitochka/DjangoLabs/README.md

-Here is a list of laboratories working on the discipline "Web programming", MTUCI.
+Here is a list of laboratories working on the discipline "Web-programming", MTUCI.